informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

   - The print preview that is seen when doing a `Ctrl-P` on Windows or a `Cmd-P` on Mac doesn't necessarily give you the right picture of the document to be printed.
 To view what will be printed, either save to PDF file or chose to switch to the 'Print mode' as described above.

+  - Scrolling can be persisted by using the `scrolling : scroll` option.

 ### SCSS structure